 Joseph Thomas (Ngāti Mutunga o Wharekauri, Te Ati Awa), joined Ngāi Tahu Seafood as its new Chief Executive in April 2016.
 Joseph has an extensive background in executive and senior management roles and governance.

-He currently holds a number of directorships: Chair, Ngāti Mutunga o Wharekauri Asset Holding Company Ltd, Trustee, Ngāti Mutunga o Wharekauri Iwi Trust, and Deputy Chair, West Coast District Health Board.
+He currently holds a number of directorships including: Chair, Ngāti Mutunga o Wharekauri Asset Holding Company Ltd, Trustee and Ngāti Mutunga o Wharekauri Iwi Trust.

 Andreas Carrara, Andreas joined the team in 2008 as the Commercial Manager.
 He has over 15 years commercial experience having started his career in Christchurch as an auditor for PWC prior to working overseas in the UK for over five years, in financial positions in the property, banking and music industries.
 Andreas holds both a Bachelor of Commerce and Bachelor of Science degree from the University of Canterbury and is a full member of the New Zealand Institute of Chartered Accountants.